benc-uk/blog/_posts/2019-09-07-load-testing.md

 ## Using Workbooks
 [Azure Monitor Workbooks](https://docs.microsoft.com/en-us/azure/azure-monitor/app/usage-workbooks){:target="_blank"} are a very new and sorely under publicized feature of Azure.
 They allow you to build your own interactive and dynamic set of views and reports in the Azure Portal, pulling in Log Analytics and other data.
 Using Workbooks we can build a friendly view allowing users to select the run name from a drop down list as well as other parameters

-I've created a workbook you can import and use and do need to worry about the details of the Kusto queries.
+I've created a workbook you can import and use, so there's no need to worry about the details of the Kusto queries.
+Workbooks are exported & shared in JSON format.

 Link to **[workbook.json](https://github.com/benc-uk/smilr/blob/master/azure/load-test-reports/workbook.json)**

 You can import this by going to Azure Monitor in the portal, creating a new workbook, then clicking the code icon on the far right of toolbar.
 Then simply paste the JSON in, replacing what is there
 {% include img src="wb.png" %}

 Once imported you can save and use the workbook.
-Pick your subscription, workbook and run name from the drop downs, and the workbook does the rest (I hope!)
+Pick your subscription, log workspace and run name from the drop downs, and the workbook does the rest (I hope!)

 Below are some screenshot examples from my own data, [and this is a short video](https://imgur.com/3sRVecj){:target="_blank"}